cser-naivedya-raj/Capgemini-Frontend-With-Angular/README.md

-# Capgemini Frontend With Angular 🚀
+# FrontEnd Capgemini 🚀

 A day-by-day learning repository documenting my frontend development journey as part of the **Capgemini Training Program**.
-This repository covers the fundamentals of web development — HTML, CSS, JavaScript — and will progressively move into Angular as the course advances.
+This repository covers the fundamentals of web development — HTML, CSS, JavaScript — and progresses into TypeScript and Angular.

 ---

 ## 📁 Repository Structure

 ```
-Capgemini-Frontend-With-Angular/
+FrontEnd Capgemini/
 │
 ├── HTML - Day 1/               # Introduction to HTML
 │   ├── Class Assignments/